daoudclarke/daoudclarke.github.com/_posts/2013-09-18-why-i-love-scikit-learn.md

  - Scikit-learn is robust, with a clean API, and fast implementation
  - It may not suit every application

 Want more?
-Signup below to get a free ebook
+Sign up below to get a free ebook
 _[Machine Learning in Practice](/machine-learning-practice.html)_, and
 updates on new posts: